Aurelius-LLC/Remotr/README.md

               .GetChild<CustomerState>()
               .Tell<UpdateCustomerInof, UpdateCustomerInfoInput, bool>(input)
               .Run("Customer"); // Customer will be the Id of all CustomerState objects.
+              // This is a singleton on a per-grain-partition basis.
       }
   }
   ```
   - The actual Orleans Grain Id for a child grain is a combinaton of the manager grain Id and the child grain Id.
-  - In the above example, itt was okay to have a child grain with Id of "Customer" because each customer should only
-    ever have one child grain maintaing CustomerState.
+  - In the above example, it was okay to have a child grain with Id of "Customer" because each customer should only ever have one child grain maintaining CustomerState.
 2. **Empty Commands:** TODO